prody/ProDy-website/tutorials/structure_analysis/compare.rst

 atoms are returned as :class:`.AtomMap` instances.
 When atoms are mapped onto a *chain*, missing atoms are replaced by dummy atoms.
 The length of the mapping is equal to the length of *chain*.
-Mapping is used particularly useful in assembling coordinate data in analysis of heterogeneous datasets (see :ref:`pca`).
+Mapping is used particularly useful in assembling coordinate data for the analysis of heterogeneous datasets (see :ref:`pca`).

 Let's map bound structure onto unbound chain A (subunit p66):